97% of Temple faculty disapprove of Dr. Wingard’s leadership

 About 84% voted in favor of proceeding with the vote, with 97% in favor of including Wingard, 86% for Morgan, and 79% for Mandel.
 More than 900 faculty voted, well over the 20% needed for the vote to count.

-The vote will occur the week beginning April 10, marking the first time the Temple Association of University Professionals cast a no-confidence vote in its 50-year history.
+The vote will occur the week beginning April 10, marking the first time the Temple Association of University Professionals (TAUP) cast a no-confidence vote in its 50-year history.

+According to TAUP, the immediate next steps will focus on coalition building.
+The first meeting between college students and TAUP leadership will be tomorrow at 10am, followed by a TAUP-wide meeting on March 28 at 5:00pm via Zoom.

 Timeline of what has been happening